panter/google_logger/README.md

 GoogleLogger.create_entry(hash_payload)
 ```

-It is also possible to manually create the log entries:
+And if you need even more control, you can manually build and save the log entries:

 ```ruby
 logger = GoogleLogger.logger